anakic/Jot/README.md

 # IOC integration

-Now, here's the really cool part.
+Now, here's the really cool part...

 When using an IOC container, many objects in the application will be created by the container.
 This gives us an opportunity to automatically track all created objects by hooking into the container.